cfarkas/annotate_my_genomes/README.md

 ## Quickstart (Running the test)

-1) Inside test folder, run the pipeline with a provided set of transcripts from chromosome 33, Gallus gallus genome version "6", in GTF format.
-Users need to specify the stringtie output (GTF format), UCSC reference genome (GTF annotation and fasta file) and the number of threads for text processing (20 for this example).
+- Inside test folder, run the pipeline with a provided set of transcripts from chromosome 33, Gallus gallus genome version "6", in GTF format.

-2) Optionally, edit and increase the number of cpus in /test/gawn_config.sh: NCPUS=10
+- Users need to specify the stringtie output (GTF format), UCSC reference genome (GTF annotation and fasta file), gawn_config.sh file (check NCPUS for blast, default = 10), number of threads for text processing (20 for this example) and the output folder.

 Enter /annotate_my_genomes/test/ directory and execute the following: